true-hindsight/grim-realities/disclosed/politically-motivated-crimes-being-committed-by-nexus-of-canadian-entities.md

 3. Fabricated justifications provided to a make-shift judicial authority, for detaining persons in a substitute jail within a government-supported medical facility

 4. Exploiting loopholes within the judicial system that circumvent the need to provide strong evidence to a magistrate or a judge, for a proper arrest warrant

 5. Use of coordination and communication tools for orchestrating a malicious plan

 6. Use of shared databases and software with misleading subjective data and fabricated pretexts that were falsely represented as being legitimate, objective, and truthful

-7. Normalized official policies among public institutions that forcefully deprive visible minorities of basic human rights to religious necessities, and of civil liberties to accessing cultural support; especially minority groups that are non-Christian are still being subjected to such state-sponsored violence in Canada
+7. Normalized official policies among public institutions that forcefully deprive visible minorities of basic human rights to religious necessities, and of civil liberties to accessing cultural support; especially minority groups that are non-Christian are still being subjected to such state-sponsored violence in Canada (Physical evidence of violations summarized in points 1 through 7, are disclosed [here](https://github.com/true-hindsight/grim-realities/blob/main/disclosed/git_repo-section_12-grim_realities_of_life_in_canada-2023_02_05.pdf))

 8. Duress via the tools, policies, architectural design and layout of the detention facility